 I was strong and motivated to get everything taken care of, but I wasn’t ready to deal with it on another emotional level.
 He made the phone call.
 He let them know.
 He answered their questions as best as he could.
 That was one of the harder things to do.

 My mom and my sisters live around here, and I called my mom after my appointment and spoke to her.
 She let my sisters know.
 I was not ready to deal with it on an extended family level at that point.
 Thankfully, my husband took care of that for me.

 Advice to others on how to conserve energy

 Rely on someone else to help you if you feel you cannot do it.

 She couldn’t stage the cancer at that point.
 She said they couldn’t finish my colonoscopy because my mass was large.
 She just took a biopsy of it, and it came back as cancer.

 I wasn’t even sure what the next steps were.
 I didn’t even know what doctors I had to see.

-I asked her about stage and she said she wasn’t sure yet but I’d have to see a surgeon, have a few other tests beforehand.
+I asked her about stage, and she said she wasn’t sure yet, but I’d have to see a surgeon and have a few other tests beforehand.
 Looking back to it, the mass had grown outside the colon walls.
 That’s why they couldn’t get through my colonoscopy.

 We weren’t sure about the staging.
 After the CT came back from later on that day, we had a good idea that it hadn’t yet spread, at least into different organs.
-So that was a positive aspect in the whole scheme of things that day.
+That was a positive aspect in the whole scheme of things that day.